ansible/ansible-documentation/docs/docsite/rst/plugins/httpapi.rst

 Viewing httpapi plugins
 -----------------------

 These plugins have migrated to collections on `Ansible Galaxy <https://galaxy.ansible.com>`_.
 If you installed Ansible version 2.10 or later using ``pip``, you have access to several httpapi plugins.
-To list all available httpapi plugins on your control node, type ``ansible-doc -t httpapi -l``.
-To view plugin-specific documentation and examples, use ``ansible-doc -t httpapi``.
+You can use ``ansible-doc -t httpapi -l`` to see the list of available plugins.
+Use ``ansible-doc -t httpapi <plugin name>`` to see specific documentation and examples.

 .. seealso::